-Fluid loss will vary from one day to the next depending on many factors.
-Be prepared to compensate for extra losses if your child is sweating more than usual (due to a greater volume or intensity of exercise, or environmental conditions, or if they are naturally a heavy sweater).
+- Fluid loss will vary from one day to the next depending on many factors.
+Be prepared to compensate for extra losses if your child is sweating more than usual (due to a greater volume or intensity of exercise, or environmental conditions, or if they are naturally a heavy sweater). - Beware of hot, humid conditions, especially carnivals/tournaments in summer.

 A quick guide to hydration is the colour of your child's urine.
 If their urine is a darker colour than usual, it is a fair indicator of dehydration - extra fluids should be taken.
 (NOTE if a child is taking a recommended vitamin/mineral supplement, this can sometimes alter urine colour)